logo for exercise for weight loss

 The most common exercising myth is the belief that if you 100 reps during strength training it is better for them than 25 crunches.
 The truth is any exercise worth doing is worth doing right.

-Don’t rush the exercise.
-Make sure you’re doing it right and you will get great results from fewer repetitions.
 Of course there is nothing wrong with doing 100 reps, just make sure you are doing them correctly to get the benefit of your strength training exercises.

 Here are instructions on how to perform the top 3 most effective abdominal exercises.